kaushikpichumani/Chronos-Forecasting/README.md

-After applying the Chronos model to both the Passenger dataset and a US Stock dataset, I've observed that the model performs satisfactorily when the data exhibits a clear trend, although its performance lacks conclusiveness.
+<br> <br> After applying the Chronos model to both the Passenger dataset and a US Stock dataset, I've observed that the model performs satisfactorily when the data exhibits a clear trend, although its performance lacks conclusiveness.
 To further enhance the analysis, the following steps could be pursued:

 1) Experiment with demand forecasting datasets characterized by high volatility to assess the model's robustness in handling unpredictable fluctuations.